Students & Parents

-The McKinney-Vento Assistance Act, reauthorized along with enactment of the No Child Left Behind Act in January 2002, requires each Local Education Agency (LEA) to identify a liaison to represent the district in meeting certain requirements of the act.
-The law indicates that the LEA liaison shall ensure that all homeless children, youth and families are identified through coordinated activities with other entities.
+The McKinney-Vento Assistance Act, reauthorized along with the enactment of the No Child Left Behind Act in January 2002, requires each Local Education Agency (LEA) to identify a liaison to represent the district in meeting certain requirements of the act.
+The law indicates that the LEA liaison shall ensure that all homeless children, youth, and families are identified through coordinated activities with other entities.

 When a student is identified as being McKinney-Vento eligible, staff will:

-- Assist with enrollment, monitor school attendance and arrange transportation (preK-8 students)
+- Assist with enrollment, monitor school attendance, and arrange transportation (PreK-8 students)

-- Provide school supplies and other school related materials as needed
+- Provide school supplies and other school-related materials as needed

 - Advocate for and support students and families through school and home visits

-- Set clear expectations for student behavior, attendance and academic performance
+- Set clear expectations for student behavior, attendance, and academic performance

-- Assist students/families access with community services
+- Assist students/families access to community services and agencies

 - Assist students so they can participate in sports, field trips, and school activities regardless of their ability to pay or to provide their own transportation.